Freezing temperatures prompt weather warnings across Ireland

 The warnings were due to come into effect from 7pm on Sunday until 11am on Monday.

-Met Eireann advised that lowest temperatures overnight will be between -3 and +1 degrees, possibly colder in the midlands.
+Met Eireann advised that lowest temperatures overnight on Sunday into Monday will be between minus 3C and 1C, possibly colder in the midlands.

-Temperatures are forecast to drop further to -4c in parts on Monday and Tuesday night.
+Temperatures are forecast to drop further to minus 4C in parts on Monday and Tuesday night.

+A further yellow-level snow and ice warning will come into effect for Donegal between 6pm on Monday and 11am on Tuesday.

+Scattered wintry showers will give way to more widespread sleet or snow with the potential for small accumulations.

 In Northern Ireland, the PSNI told motorists on Sunday morning that they should exercise caution on the roads following freezing overnight temperatures, particularly in rural areas.